shinrich/amc-ts-docs/ssl-api.en.rst

    ``TS_SSL_HOOK_OP_TERMINATE``
       The SSL connection will be terminated as soon as possible.
 This will normally mean simply closing the TCP connection.
    ``TS_SSL_HOOK_OP_TUNNEL``
-      No further SSL processing will be done, the connection will be blind tunneled to its destination.
+      No further SSL or HTTP processing will be done, the connection will be blind tunneled to its destination.

 .. c:type:: TSSslObject

    The SSL (per connection) object.
+This can be cast directly to the openSSL type ``SSL``.

 Utility Functions
 -----------------